Droona/99-bottles/README.md

 1 bottle of beer on the wall, 1 bottle of beer.
 Take one down, pass it around, no more bottles of beer on the wall!
 ```
-*Figure 1*.
-Text of the song 99 Bottles of Beer.

-Ah, the good old [99 Bottles of Beer](http://en.wikipedia.org/wiki/99_Bottles_of_Beer) song (see Figure 1).
-Are we familiar with the song?

-We're going to model someone singing this song by writing a method which produces the lyrics for the entire song.
-We'll write a method `bottle_song_lyrics`, and in our virtual beer hall, calling `bottle_song_lyrics(99)` represents asking our rowdy neighbor to start singing 99 Bottles of Beer.

-The verses of this song are all very similar—at least, until there's only one bottle of beer on the wall.
-As we can imagine, this challenge deals with handling repetition.

 ## Releases